side menu

 1. Apply the local-path-provisioner.yaml file in Kubernetes by executing the command:

-1. Set the created LocalPathProvisioner as the default storageclass (default-class) by executing the command:
+1. Set the created LocalPathProvisioner as the default storageclass (default-class) by executing the following command:

 1. Add Ingress Nginx Controller.